 For nearly 30 years, the Buttafuoco family has spent their lives in and out of the spotlight, with television specials, made-for-TV movies, and tabloid stories examining almost every aspect of their being.
-And, It all started because of the attempted murder of Mary Jo Buttafuoco in May of 1992.
+It all started because of the attempted murder of Mary Jo Buttafuoco in May of 1992.
 In ABC’s ’20/20,’ in an episode entitled ‘Growing up Buttafuoco,’ the family comes face to face with their past and opens up about what they went through and how they got over it.
-So, if you’re here because you’re curious to know all the details of the attempted killing, you’ve come to the right place.
+So, if you’re here because you’re curious to know all the details of the matter, you’ve come to the right place.
 Here is all that we know.

 Mary Jo Buttafuoco’s Attempted Murder

 On May 19, 1992, Mary Jo Buttafuoco’s world turned upside down.
 The day started out perfectly normal, with her waking up next to her husband, Joey Buttafuoco, in the family’s home in Massapequa, Long Island, New York.
 As a routine, she sent her children off to school as well, but then, around noon, the doorbell rang.
 When Mary Jo opened the door, she saw a young woman standing there, and a man was sitting in a car that was parked just behind her.
-The woman, who claimed to be 19-years-old, called herself “Anne Marie.”
+The woman, who claimed to be 19 years old, called herself “Anne Marie.”

 Anne started talking to Mary Jo and showed her a T-shirt advertising the local auto body shop where her husband, Joey, worked.
 And then, when she knew that she had Mary Jo’s undivided attention, she admitted that she had proof that Joey was having a relationship with a teenager – her 16-year-old sister.
 Mary Jo, although shocked by this information, thanked Anne for coming by and turned around to head back inside her home.
 That’s when it happened.
 The young woman shot Mary Jo Buttafuoco, once, aiming right for her head.